Zilfimian/Statistics-Data-Tutoring-24/Exam_2.md

   - Assign the letter 'B' to movies with oldness between 10 and 20.
   - Assign the letter 'C' to movies with oldness more than 20.
 Calculate the average of the variable 'gross' for each of the previous categories.
+The average of the variable 'gross' for the group A is (X Blank 13), the average of the variable 'gross' for the group B is (X Blank 14), and the average of the variable 'gross' for the group C is (X Blank 15) (for all values type a single number rounding up to 4 decimal places).
+- Q8 The variable 'duration' represents the duration of the movies.
+How many unique durations are there in the dataset?
+What is the maximum duration?
+There are (X Blank 16) unique durations in the dataset.
+The maximum duration is (X Blank 17) (in both cases type a single number).
+- Q9 Plot a histogram of the variable 'duration' using 5 bins.
+Describe the distribution.
+The distribution is (right-skewed/pretty symmetric/left-skewed) | X Blank 18) and (unimodal/bimodal/multimodal) (X Blank 19).
+- Q10 Sort the data using the variable ‘imdbRating’.
+What is the index value for the highest rated movie?
+The index of the highest rated movie is (X Blank 20) (type a single number).
+- Q11 Calculate the percentage of movies with an 'imdbRating' above 7.5.
+Repeat the analysis for movies with an 'imdbRating' below 5.0.
+The percentage of movies with an 'imdbRating' above 7.5 is (X Blank 21), and the percentage of movies with an 'imdbRating' below 5.0 is (X Blank 22) (for both values type a single number rounding up to 4 decimal places).

 ## Questions 2
 - Q1: The number of individuals with chronic kidney disease with normal red blood cells is (write the number, do not use decimals)